1930: foundation of the company as Geophysical Service Inc, or simply GSI

 a small Oil exploration firm.

-The company is based on a technology called reflection seismography
+based on a technology called reflection seismography

 helping to find underearth oil or gas fields.